kaixxx/noScribe/README.md

 ![The transcript in the noScribe Editor](img/noScribe_Editor.png)

 The noScribe Editor is a separate app.
-It will open automatically once the transcript is finished, but can also be run independent from noScribe.
+It will open automatically once the transcript is finished, but can also be run independently from noScribe.
 It contains some handy features to check your finished transcript for errors and correct them:
 - Press **Ctrl + Spacebar** (^Space on Mac) or the **orange button in the toolbar** to hear the audio which corresponds to your current position in the text.
 - The **selection of the text will follow the audio that you hear**.
 If you want to **make changes,** click anywhere in the text with your mouse or use the arrow keys to move the cursor.
 The audio will stop, and you can edit the text.
 - You can also **stop the audio** by pressing Ctrl + Spacebar again or clicking the orange button.
 - If you want to **speed up or slow down the audio**, change the "100%"-field next to the "Play/Pause Audio"-Button to the appropriate speed.
 - To change the **speaker names,** use the Search & Replace feature, accessible from the magnifying glass icon or the Edit menu.
-- Use the plus und minus icons in the toolbar to **zoom in or out**
+- Use the plus and minus icons in the toolbar to **zoom in or out**
 - You will find the **most common features of a basic text editor** in the toolbar as well as in the menu at the top (basic text formatting, cut, copy & paste, undo & redo).
 - Your typical **hotkeys** will also work (e.g., Ctrl+S for Save, Ctrl+F for Find & Replace).
 You can see all the hotkeys if you open the menu.
 As already mentioned, 'Ctrl+Space' is the hotkey you'll use the most as it starts or pauses the audio.